vdbergh/vtjson/README.md

   ```

   where the optional argument `_deferred_compiles`  is an opaque data structure used for handling recursive schemas.
 If appropriate, the function `_compile` internally invokes the method `schema.__compile__` and this should produce an instance of the class `compiled_schema`.
 The method `__compile__` may invoke the function `_compile` again.
 If this happens then the optional argument `_deferred_compiles` should be passed unmodified.
 Please consult the source code of `vtjson` for more details.
-- A Python type hint such as `list[str]`.
+- A Python type annotation such as `list[str]`.
 This is discussed further below.
 - A Python type.
 In that case validation is done by checking membership.
 By convention the schema `float` matches both ints and floats.
 Similarly the schema `complex` matches ints and floats besides of course complex numbers.
 - A callable.
 Validation is done by applying the callable to the object.
 If applying the callable throws an exception then the corresponding message will be part of the non-validation message.
 - An instance of `Sequence` that is not an instance of `str` (e.g a `list` or a `tuple`).
 Validation is done by first checking membership of the schema type, and then performing validation for each of the entries of the object being validated against the corresponding entries of the schema.